chardso/printf/README.md

     GitHub repository: printf

-**3**.
-What one has not experienced, one will never understand in print
+**3. What one has not experienced, one will never understand in print**

 # advanced